 Shareholders and Descendants interested in attending camp and participating in classes may sign up as a volunteer or youth participant.
 Youth applications for descendants 17 and younger are now available online.

 The camp also has a variety of job opportunities and you can now apply online through CHF’s job board.
 Positions available during camp include Program Coordinator Team, Traditional Counselor, Kitchen Assistant, Youth Coordinator and Camp Attendant.

 Nuuciq Spirit Camp

-The Old Village of Nuuciq
+Old Village of Nuuciq

 At one time, this area was claimed by many nations.
 The Russians claimed this area by burying a bronze plate with a double-headed eagle.
 The Spaniards claimed this area by erecting a large cross.
-The English buried a wine bottle with coins and the Americans hosted a flag.
+The English buried a wine bottle with coins and the Americans hoisted a flag.
 Now Nuchek is owned and controlled by the original landlords – the Chugach People.

-In recent years Nuuciq has grown with leaps and bounds.
+In recent years Nuuciq has grown in leaps and bounds.
 Our ancestors would have been proud to see a village grow out of the ruins of the past with such a great opportunity for the future generations.